Anthem Blue Cross Blue Shield has the best health insurance in KY. Silver plans from Anthem start at $436 per month before discounts.

 If you live in Kentucky and want to buy Affordable Care Act (ACA) insurance, sometimes called "Obamacare" insurance, you can shop on kynect, the Kentucky insurance exchange.

-Buying a lower-tier plan, like Bronze, gives you a cheaper monthly rate but means you'll pay more when you go to the doctor.
+Buying a lower-tier plan, like Catastrophic or Bronze, gives you a cheaper monthly rate but means you'll pay more when you go to the doctor.
 A higher-tier plan, like Gold, is the opposite.
 You'll pay more each month but less when you need medical care.

 COBRA insurance in Kentucky